-The stories of her bravery are included in the syllabus of schools’ in India.
+The stories of her bravery are present in the syllabus of schools’ in India.
 She ruled Jhansi in the time when the condition of women in India was unfavorable and miserable.
-She is also known to practice wrestling and weightlifting.
+She also practiced wrestling and weightlifting.

 In 1857, when Jhansi’s pride was at stake, this tough lady fought against Britishers.
 And the story of her death is even more glorifying.
 It is often heard in stories that when she was severely wounded but was not wishing to get her body captured by Britishers, she told a hermit to burn it.
-Following her instructions, her body was cremated by the local people.
+Following her instructions, local people cremated her body.

 We salute these fearless, confident, and patriotic famous female leaders of Indian history.